 Do not clean the engine compartment with a steam-jet or high-pressure jet cleaner.
+When cleaning with a high-pressure jet cleaner, ensure a minimum distance of 30 cm when working around the tailgate to prevent unintended unlocking.

 Thoroughly rinse and leather-off the vehicle.
 Rinse leather frequently.
 Use separate leathers for painted and glass surfaces: remnants of wax on the windows will impair vision.